potamides/DeTikZify/detikzify/webui/README.md

-**Source Code Artifacts** Due to the way we preprocess our [arXiv.org](https://arxiv.org) data, the preambles of the extracted Ti*k*Z programs sometimes include package that are not used inside the `tikzpicture` environments, and the DeTi*k*Zify models pick up on this behavior.
+**Source Code Artifacts** Due to the way we preprocess our [arXiv.org](https://arxiv.org) data, the preambles of the extracted Ti*k*Z programs sometimes include packages that are not used inside the `tikzpicture` environments, and the DeTi*k*Zify models pick up on this behavior.
 While this does not hinder compilation in any way, we still recommend everyone to check the generated preambles and clean them up, if necessary.